project overview

 -

-It’s a creative project that puts mythological figures and historical events on trial.
+It’s a creative project that puts mythological and historical figures on trial.
 Each trial explores the story, evidence, and arguments, letting you think like a lawyer in history and mythology.

 -